 Pour batter onto hot griddle or in skillet, making the size pancakes you prefer.

 When bubbles appear on top and the bottom of pancakes are light golden brown, turn pancakes over and cook the other side, until the bottoms are lightly browned.
 (Takes 2-3 minutes per each side).

 Sprinkle with remainder of blueberries and top with Karo syrup, if desired.

-May also be served plain sprinkled with powdered sugar.
+May be served plain, sprinkled with powdered sugar or with the syrup.

 Then pour the other 1/2 of batter on top of the berries.
 Do this for each one.